Kuefo/ExeUpdater/README.md

 # Xam-Updater
 Another simple tool, this one just helps with updating the xam executable.
 - xextool is requrired for this tool.
-(You can find it in the releases page)

 ## How to use